MAITW/GA_DSI/Project 1/README.md

 ## Outside Research

-> There are multiple research on providing different view on SAT and ACT.
+There are multiple research on providing different view on SAT and ACT.
 The data show a correlation between higher SAT scores and lower average student debt.
+According to the College Board Website:

+> The SAT School Day Program, which allows students to take the SAT during regular school hours usually at no cost, continues to expand.

+> More than 2.1 million students in the class of 2018 took the SAT, an increase of 25% over the class of 2017, according to the 2018 SAT Suite of Assessments Program Results.

+> In 2014-15, only 4 states (Delaware, Idaho, Maine, District of Columbia) participated in SAT School Day.

+> In 2017-18, 10 states (Colorado, Connecticut, Delaware, Idaho, Illinois, Maine, Michigan, New Hampshire, Rhode Island, West Virginia, District of Columbia) administered the SAT to public school students for free.

+The above aligned with the finding from the following diagram:

 ![png](output_161_0.png)

-<span style='color:green'> **Answer:** </span>
 <span style='color:green'> From the above diagram, it seems like SAT is gaining more participation than ACT.
 Furthermore, the results and participation on both ACT and SAT is inversely related to each other.
-We could also observed few states with swing of participation corresponding with the relevant score swing as well (Illinois, Colorado...etc.)</span>
+We could also observed few states with swing of participation corresponding with the relevant score swing as well (Illinois, Colorado...etc.) as mentioned aboved </span>

 ## Conclusions and Recommendations